ZalozbaDev/speech_recognition_acoustic_model_training/step2_phoneme_segmentation/README.md

     * The unmodified label files are one-off (start time instead of end time for phonemes is used).
     * Perl helper script "adjust_to_wavesurfer.pl" generates label files for use with wavesurfer.
         * Script uses hard coded "output" search path and writes new files with "_wavesurfer" appended.
+* Sanity of labelling should be checked because long labels are rejected during training.
+    * Check for warnings when running the "check_label_length.pl" script, and possibly exclude these recordings from training.